Kodiologist/ThoughtForms/README.rst

 ThoughtForms
 !!!!!!!!!!!!

 ThoughtForms is a low-dependency Python web framework for administering surveys and psychology experiments, particularly on `Prolific <https://prolific.com>`__.
 It produces simple form-based dynamic HTML without JavaScript, and it saves data with SQLite.
 An interface is provided for creating a WSGI application via `Werkzeug <https://werkzeug.palletsprojects.com>`__, but you can also call slightly lower-level functions to manually link up with a web server, so Werkzeug isn't a hard dependency.
+Another optional dependency is `Requests <https://requests.readthedocs.io>`__, for ``thoughtforms.prolific``.

 Currently, ThoughtForms is immature and mostly undocumented.